| The Moscow

 which had been left over from the romantic movement, and it showed up the faults

 of the old artificial methods of stage setting.
+But a

 group of inspired artists could not long be satisfied with mere naturalism.
 Retaining